MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 If you don't see any guides, either your internet connection is unstable, or you might have signed in to an instance that doesn't have any guides.
 First, check your internet connection.
 If you're connected, try signing in again, but this time make sure you sign into the instance that has the guides you were looking for.
 If you still don't see any guides, contact your administrator.

 ## Text wrapping on PC and HoloLens might differ in rare cases

 In rare cases, you might notice that text is wrapped on the step card view in [!include[pn-hololens](../includes/pn-hololens.md)] but not on the PC.
 This is because [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] renders fonts at different sizes for readability between PC and [!include[pn-hololens](../includes/pn-hololens.md)], and different widths of characters might cause them to go to the next line.
 To ensure this does not affect operator experience, validate the text on all steps on the [!include[pn-hololens](../includes/pn-hololens.md)] app before sharing your guides with operators.

+## I have an issue that isn't listed in these troubleshooting steps
+Please contact customer service: [https://docs.microsoft.com/dynamics365/get-started/support/](https://docs.microsoft.com/dynamics365/get-started/support/).
+This page can also be found by signing in to your [!include[pn-dyn-365](../includes/pn-dyn-365.md)] account and selecting the **Support** link.

 ## See also